corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Finally, we need to provide the path to the json schema document containing the schema for which to generate types.
 We happen to be in the same directory as the file concerned, so that is just `person-from-api.json`.

 > Note that any references to documents either in this parameter on the command line, or in `$ref`s in the documents themselves don't *have* to be in the local file system.
 You can happily use `http[s]` references to external documents, and it'll work just fine!
+> You might want to consider whether that is appropriate given your security constraints, however.
 >
 > We'll see this in action as we develop our example further.